mnemnion/loon/notes/clua/semantics.md

 Can you pass templates a reader?
 Indeed, though it will default to Lun if you don't provide one.
 Defaulting to Clua would be pointless, no?
 But if your template was some kind of angle-bracketed markup language, you can assuredly pass a reader to your template.
 Templates are expected to evaluate their contents, not merely read them (that's a macro), but parsing is a degenerate case of evaluation, as is returning a string, or writing to a file and returning the handle, or whatever you want.
 What. ever. you. want.

+Specifically, a reader decomposes into a syntax and an evaluator for that syntax.
+What Lisp folks call a "reader" is actually a `<Syntax>` in Clu, aka `<||>` which we read as 'the type of the empty syntax'.
+What we call a reader evaluates its context, as well as parsing it.

 I think these reasonably qualify as fexprs.
 Maybe?
 I'm pretty sure it's a fexpr if you pass it the Clua reader.
+But it's more than a fexpr.
+If we ever decide to bypass the Lua layer, the templates can emit and compile LuaJIT bytecode directly.
+Or asm.js, or whatever's clever.

+`#`, which is read as 'reader macro', calls the local reader when placed at the head position.

+Templates are read incrementally and recursively by reader calls, and evaluated when the reader exits the form.
+This means that if you call a template from a template, evaluation happens within the template, if you call a reader within a template, evaluation happens upon return.
+I trust this is sufficiently clear.

 ## Lists